Andy Biersack: Personal life

 Biersack's stage name was "Andy Six" up until around 2011 when he decided that he preferred to be called by his birth name, Andy Biersack.

 In an interview with Loudwire in 2012, Biersack said, "I'm not a religious person but I grew up in a religious family.
 I went to the funeral for my grandfather, a person that I love very much, and everyone is speaking about how he went to Heaven and how he's in Heaven.
 I always fight with that, because I would love nothing more to believe that my grandfather is in the clouds playing "Xbox 460" [sic] or whatever awesome stuff they have up in Heaven, but I can't."

 Biersack is a fan of comic books, he has listed comics such as Batman: Knightfall, V for Vendetta, Batman: Hush, and Kingdom Come as favorites.
-Biersack is also a life long fan of the Cincinnati Bengals.
+Biersack is also a lifelong fan of the Cincinnati Bengals.

 On October 30, 2016, Biersack was involved in a physical altercation with his wife, Juliet Simms, on a flight back to Los Angeles.
 According to the video testimony given by adult film actress Mary Carey, a witness to the incident, Simms forcibly struck Biersack in the face twice.
 Carey also stated Simms struck herself in the face with the airline handcuffs until her nose began to bleed, alleging that she was defending herself against Biersack.
 In a video recorded by another passenger, Simms accused Biersack of breaking her ribs.
-Witnesses on the plane state Biersack did not lay a hand to Simms.
+Witnesses on the plane state Biersack did not lay a hand on Simms.
 Following the incident, both released statements about the effects of alcohol and confirming that they did not separate after the incident.